alexbelgium/hassio-addons/teamspeak/README.md

 - Start the addon.
 Wait a while and check the log for any errors.

+In order to get the credentials for your TS server, check the container logs as it will output the serveradmin password and your ServerAdmin privilege key.

 ## Support

 If you have in issue with your installation, please be sure to checkout github.